bwengals/ccsnmultivar/README.md

 1. Include columns for the physical parameter named "A".
 2. Include columns for the physical parameter named "B".
-3. Include columns for interaction terms between parameters "A" and "B" The "|" character seperates instructions for *what* goes into the design matrix from *how* it goes in.
+3. Include columns for interaction terms between parameters "A" and "B".
+The "|" character seperates instructions for *what* goes into the design matrix from *how* it goes in.
 4. Use a deviation encoding on parameter "A".
 One value of "A" needs to be omitted